News

 August 14, 2024

 You’re standing in front of a wide goal on a hard court with two of your teammates on either side of you.
 You’re blindfolded.
 The crowd is silent.
-You can’t hear anything expect your own heart beating through your chest.
+You can’t hear anything except your own heart beating through your chest.
 Then, your ears pick up a faint jingle from the other end of the court.
 The sound gets louder and louder as you brace for the impact of a heavy ball hurtling at sixty kilometres an hour to hit your body.
 Funnily enough, you dive towards the jingling sound and consequently the ball, to stop it from entering your goal.
 You feel the ball hit your leg and the jingle stops.
 The crowd erupts in a cheer.

 This is Goalball, a sport created for people who are blind or have low vision.
 Guide Dogs Client Zara has experienced the adrenaline rush of playing at an elite level for the last few years.
 She’s competed in the NSW Goalball team since 2019 and internationally for the Australian women’s Goalball team, the Aussie Belles since 2022.

-“I want to go the Paralympics one day.
+“I want to go to the Paralympics one day.
 That’s been my dream for as long as I can remember,” Zara says.

 Zara was introduced to Goalball at a Guide Dogs Youth Holiday Camp by one of the camp’s speakers, Goalball Paralympic Athlete Amy Ridley.